digitalden3/denizyilmaz.cloud/README.md

  The AWS access key and secret access key are obtained from GitHub secrets and are stored in Github Action Secrets rather than in code for security.

 ### Room For Growth
 This frontend was initially deployed using the management console.
-I then created a dev branch automated the infrastructure using SAM CLI and merged the branches together.
+A dev branch was then created and this architecture was deployed using SAM CLI and the branch was merged with main.

 ### Acknowledgements
 ------------------